Glaferg/Brainscan-an-experiment-with-AI-and-EEG/README.md

 Select the board.

-Type in nano and select your board flavor.
+Type in "uno" and select your board flavor.

 Click load and as soon as the light on the microcontroller stops blinking, the system is ready to use!